 Transmission primarily occurs through contact between contaminated genital secretions and the eye(s), either via autoinoculation (hand-to-eye transmission) or from an infected sexual partner during sexual intercourse; however, case reports have documented transmission from poorly chlorinated swimming pools or hot tubs.

-Inclusion conjunctivitis is classically seen in tepid latitudes of the globe, with incidence in industrialized countries ranging from 1.5% to 25% of all sexually active adults.
+Inclusion conjunctivitis is classically seen in tepid latitudes of the globe, with incidence in industrialized countries ranging from 1.5%-25% of all sexually active adults.
 Annually, approximately 2.5-3 million adults in the United States are diagnosed with inclusion conjunctivitis.

-Teens and young adults (16-20 years of age) who engage in risky sexually activity are at highest risk for infection with C. trachomatis.
+Teenagers and young adults (aged 16-20 years) who engage in risky sexual activity are at highest risk for infection with C trachomatis.
 Approximately 25% of males with chlamydia are not aware of their infection.
-More than 50% cases of adult inclusion conjunctivitis have concurrent chlamydial urogenital infections, while less than 1% of individuals (1 per 300 patients) with chlamydial genital tract infection have co-infection with the inclusion conjunctivitis.
+More than 50% cases of adult inclusion conjunctivitis cases have concurrent chlamydial urogenital infections, while less than 1% of individuals (1 per 300 patients) with chlamydial genital tract infection have co-infection with inclusion conjunctivitis.

 Symptoms typically start within 48 hours but may not appear for up to 20 days.
 Depending on the degree of infection, patients may present with a viscous discharge in one or both eyes, which are moderately red and irritated, swollen, and considered slightly sticky.
 Infection is usually unilateral.
 The lower lid may show large follicles when pulled downward.
-Lymph nodes (specifically, preauricular) may be swollen, known as Parinaud's oculoglandular syndrome.
+Lymph nodes (specifically, preauricular) may be swollen, known as oculoglandular syndrome of Parinaud.

 Patients with inclusion conjunctivitis should be screened for chlamydial urogenital infection because genital infections are often asymptomatic; therefore, a proper assessment is required, or diagnosis may be delayed.